Bank of America ramps up credit card loans

-(Reuters) - Bank of America Corp’s (BAC.N) credit card unit did something surprising in the third quarter: it grew.
+Jan 8 (Reuters) - Bank of America Corp’s credit card unit did something surprising in the third quarter: it grew.

 The second largest U.S. bank has been cleaning up and shrinking its credit card portfolio since 2009, after getting burned by bad loans.
 Now that the bank has shed its worst accounts and cut its total loans by 62 percent, it is ready to dial up its lending.